synapsechain/ProjectManagement/README.md

 - Microsoft.AspNetCore.Mvc.Testing (integration tests)
 - xUnit (unit tests)
 - Moq (mocking dependencies in unit tests)
-##How to run project management test solution
+## How to run project management test solution
 - specify proper connection string in appsettings.json
 - to create a db and populate it with test data specify connection string in DesignTimeProjectManagementContext.cs and in Package Manager Console run: `Update-Database -Context DesignTimeProjectManagementContext`
-##Areas of improvement
+## Areas of improvement
 - add more integration & unit tests to cover more scenarios
-- split integration & unit tests into different projects
 - add mediatr + cqrs
 - add logging
 - consider using EFCore.BulkExtensions package to optimize performance